• Skip to main content

 For subscription setup see how to create a subscription button in WordPress.

-PayPal Button Demo
+PayPal Payments Standard Button Demo

 screenshot showing buttons created using WordPress PayPal plugin